-The next event will be in February, 2014.
-Date to be announced soon.
-We will be serving food, playing games, giving away prizes and watching a movie.
-Make friends and hang out with your neighbors at the library!
+The next After Hours event will be on Friday, August 22 from 6-9.
+We will be showing the movie Robocop (2014) in the Rines Auditorium.
+You can also eat pizza, play videogames and hang out with your neighbors at the library!
 Please sign up with the librarian.
 Space is limited.

 Meet our Teen Librarian

 Dave Kiersh loves it when teens talk to him about books.
 What have you read lately?
 His favorite author is Christopher Pike.
 Dave also likes to draw comics.
 What do you like to do?
 Stop by and say hello.

 Up Next at the Library:

 How can we speak openly and honestly in cross-racial conversations?
 More »